want to install my Operating System (OS) fresh . (100% HP centric)

 The MS (means Microsoft) disk will need all HP drivers, No MS disk ever has all drivers on earth.
 A fact.

-HP has a manual online telling how to use your media. below.
+HP has a manual online telling how to use your media. below. (see the marks here DVD 1 of 2)?

 The cure most times , is upgrade to at least W7